jenkinsci/appcenter-plugin/README.md

 functionality of AppCenter.
 When the APIs for AppCenter become stable this plugin will be eligible to be moved out of Alpha.

+These are the [outstanding tickets](https://issues.jenkins-ci.org/issues/?filter=20347) for this project.

 ## Contributing

 If you would like to contribute it would be massively helpful if you followed these steps: